Cruise Ship Services

 Applying for a Cruise Ship Concession Contract:

 The normal NPS procedure for soliciting concession services is through issuance of a prospectus which defines the services needed and sets criteria for evaluating and selecting from among applicants.
 Previous solicitation is shown below.
-Since there are occasionally updates and clarifications issued regarding a prospectus, we recommend that anyone seriously considering responding to a prospectus, contact the park to be put on the mailing list to receive updates and clarifications.
+Contact the park to be put on the mailing list to receive updates and clarifications.

 May 20, 2008 Cruise Ship Prospectus